- St. Johns

 Doran responded, "They called me and asked me what time I was going to be there and I said '10 o'clock.'"

 How convenient for Doran.
 How convenient for the News-Journal.
 How did each party know what the other was going to do?
 It's par for the course in the new age of local print media.

 Of course, this morning's News-Journal headline reads: "Attorney jumps into race for Volusia County chair at last minute."

 Never mind, he had two hours to spare to get his photo taken.
-As for his candidacy, Doran only gave me a couple of minutes for which I asked him why he was running and he replied he had a "vision for the county."
+As for his candidacy, Doran only gave the internet media outlet a couple of minutes for which he was asked why he was running and he replied he had a "vision for the county."

 Ironically, the print edition of today's News-Journal had a different shot of Doran with a focus on his hands -- same with Persis in his county council chair, but that photo description doesn't indicate when it was shot.
-The third candidate, Davis, got the standard mug-shot treatment.
+The third candidate, Davis, got the standard mug-shot treatment on the jump page.
 Then again, he was an afterthought in the story.

-I wouldn't be surprised if my grilling him on the photo op got back to the paper and a switch was made.
+Headline Surfer wouldn't be surprised if its grilling him on the photo op got back to the paper and a switch was made.

-I will say this.
-Doran's quotes in previous News-Journal stories certainly sound very much like PR -- advertising.
+Headline Surfer will say this: Doran's quotes in previous News-Journal stories certainly sound very much like PR -- advertising.

 "With somebody like Jeff Hentz at the helm, Daytona Beach is going to become a real player for the first time ever," Doran was quoted as saying in one story.
 In another story, he was quoted as saying of Hentz: "A true professional in this position will be the single most significant event in 10 years, maybe 20."

 And you wonder why people are turned off by politicians and the drivel of print media, which is why more are getting their news from the Internet.
 Doran may have seen me as a minor irritant between his media hunger sandwiched between the advertising-friendly News-Journal and Bernier's listeners.